 Summers, J & Smith, B 2010, Communication skills handbook, 3rd edn, John Wiley & Sons, Milton, Queensland.

 Project management software: Students may need access to a PC-based project management software package (such as Microsoft Project, Timeline, SureTrak etc) to be able to complete the course requirements of assignment 2.
 Students should read the assignment requirements and contact the course examiner if further information is required.
 Microsoft Project is the preferred software package and may be required to read electronic materials supplied with this course.
 A copy of this software is provided to students of this course at no cost for use during the semester.
 Conditions apply to its use.
 Alternatively, all students of USQ are able to purchase academic versions of the software from the USQ Bookshop or other outlets at reduced prices, whether you are an Australian or an international student.
 It is essential to learn how to use this software at a basic level as soon as possible or it may be difficult to complete the assignments within the time allocated.
-If students have any difficulties, they should contact the Course Leader for advice.
+If students have any difficulties, they should contact the course examiner for advice.

 Burke, R 2006, Project management: planning and control techniques, 5th edn, Burke Publishing.

 Cleland, DI (ed) 2004, Field guide to project management, 2nd edn, Von Nostrand Reinhold, New York.

 (This text is held as an e-book by the library.)